Thematically Linked Integrated Assessment Task

 A thematically linked integrated task (item set) is an assessment activity focused on an idea or concept that involves the integration of learning objectives in two or more content areas.
 Learning objectives addressed in the task should encompass all four VSC content standards.
 The item set typically includes a specified number of selected response and/or constructed response items, a performance-based task, and a self-reflection component.

-The following is an example of an assessment task — thematically linked item set — that integrates skills and knowledge in dance with those of mathematics.
-The task is presented in a framework that enables teachers to modify components as they see fit.
+The following is an example of an assessment task — thematically linked item set — that integrates skills and knowledge in music with those of social studies.
+The task also allows for optional integration with English language arts.
+This task is presented in a framework that enables teachers to modify components as they see fit.

 Unlike a high-stakes summative assessment, these integrated thematically linked activities need not be administered under highly controlled and standardized conditions.
 For that reason, directions have not been scripted as they might be for a standardized performance task.